 Once a relatively unknown natural phenomenon, seeing the Smoky Mountain’s synchronous fireflies has now become a major bucket list item for many visitors to Gatlinburg.
 The Smoky Mountains just happen to be home to the Western Hemisphere’s largest population of synchronous fireflies (Photinus Carolinus).

 It’s hard to do this unique experience justice with either words or pictures, but you can imagine thousands of tiny lightning bugs all lighting up simultaneously in a visually stunning mating ritual.
-You can only see them for about 2-3 weeks each summer, typically at the end of May to the beginning of June.
+You can only see them for about 2-3 weeks each summer, typically from the end of May to the beginning of June.

 The best way to see them is to book a campsite at Elkmont Campground, just a 25-minute drive from downtown Gatlinburg.
 Reservations can be made up to 6 months in advance online at www.recreation.gov or by calling 1-877-444-6777.
 It’s impossible to predict the exact time that the fireflies will put on their show so you’ll just have to reserve a campsite at Elkmont around the first day of June and hope for the best!